celo-org/docs/docs/celo-codebase/protocol/transactions/escrow.md

 1. using the recipient's phone number[^1] as proof of identity, and
 2. using a secret private key as proof of identity.

-The payments are stored in the contract and can be withdrawn by the recipient or the sender (more in this below).
+The payments are stored in the contract and can be withdrawn by the recipient or the sender (more on this below).

 [^1]: In this example we focus on phone numbers for simplicity, but for completeness, escrow payments can be keyed by any generic `identifier`.